 Getting to Naoshima

 Traveling to Naoshima is relatively easy.
-Take the shinkansen (bullet train) — from, for example, Tokyo, Kyoto or Osaka — to the city of Okayama, home of the famous Korakuen Garden.
+Take the shinkansen (bullet train) from locations such as Tokyo, Kyoto, or Osaka to the city of Okayama, home of the famous Korakuen Garden.

-From Okayama, head south by local train (or, better yet, private vehicle) to the small port town of Uno about one hour away.
+From Okayama, head south by local train (or, better yet, private vehicle) to the small port town of Uno, which is about one hour away.

 Finally, from Uno it’s a short 20-minute journey by ferry to Naoshima’s Miyanoura Port.
-Guests of Benesse House can then hop in the hotel shuttle to check in, or begin seeing art.
+Guests of the Benesse House, Naoshima’s most popular accommodation, can then hop on the hotel shuttle to check in, or begin seeing art.

-More on getting to Naoshima, and the Uno-Naoshima ferry schedule.
+Read more about getting to Naoshima and the Uno-Naoshima ferry schedule.

 Getting Around Naoshima